Viraat Badhwar: Personal life

 He moved with his family at the age of eleven to Brisbane, Queensland, Australia and completed his high school education at Kelvin Grove State College in 2012, where he was part of the Queensland Golf School of Excellence.
 He was a member of the Queensland Junior State Squad in 2011, 2012 and 2013, Queensland Mens State Squad in 2013 and was a member of the Queensland Academy of Sport.

 He attended Stanford University from 2013 to 2017.
+While there, he set the Stanford men's golf course record of 59.